 Good samples or photographs will make it much easier to identify a problem.

-Some tips for bringing in live samples to a N.C.
-Cooperative Extension Office:
+Some tips for bringing in live samples to your local Cooperative Extension center:

 - Gather samples from the healthy part of the plant as well as the damaged or diseased sections.
 This will help identify what the “normal” growth looks like next to the problem.
 If possible, it is helpful to gather samples from older growth and new growth.
 If multiple plants of the same type are present, taking samples of plants in various stages of the problem will be helpful.